Skip To Content

-Yes, please feel free to link to the NRC Web site.
+Yes, please feel free to link to the center’s website.

-The NRC’s policy is to link only to other Government agencies.
+The NIH ORBD~NRC’s policy is to link only to other Government agencies.
 We make exceptions in very rare instances.

-The text on the NRC site is in the public domain.
+The text on the NIH ORBD~NRC site is in the public domain.
 You don’t need permission to photocopy, reprint, or otherwise reproduce the text.
-The NRC appreciates credit if you use NRC text.
-If you alter or change NRC text, though, please don’t cite NRC as the source; such material is no longer consistent with the NRC-approved original.
+The center appreciates credit if you use NRC text.
+If you alter or change the text, though, please don’t cite the center as the source; such material is no longer consistent with the original.

 The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) maintains an online image database from which you can download NIAMS images.
-NIAMS is one partner supporting the NRC.
 All items appearing in the image database are in the public domain.
 You may reproduce them as you wish.
 NIAMS appreciates it if you credit NIAMS as the source of the illustration or photograph.